 An investment in the shares being offered by this Prospectus involves a high degree of risk.
 The following factors, in addition to those discussed elsewhere in the Prospectus or incorporated herein by reference, should be carefully considered in evaluating the Company and its business prospects before purchasing shares offered by this Prospectus.
 This Prospectus contains and incorporates by reference forward-looking statements within the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
-Reference is made in particular to the discussion set forth under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1995 (the "Form 10-K") and the Quarterly Reports on Form 10-Q for the quarters ended September 30, 1995 and December 31, 1995, and under "Business" in the Form 10-K, incorporated in this Prospectus by reference.
+Reference is made in particular to the discussion set forth under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1996 (the "Form 10-K") and under "Business" in the Form 10-K, incorporated in this Prospectus by reference.
 Such statements are based on current expectations that involve a number of uncertainties including those set forth in the risk factors below.
 Actual results could differ materially from those projected in the forward looking statements.